sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/create-orgs-and-catalogs.md

 You have successfully added a catalog and associated a team with it.
 Furthermore, you have allocated plans and API products to this catalog.
 {{< /note >}}

-Visit [Customise the sign-up form]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/customize-sign-up-form" >}}) for the user sign-up form customization guide.
+Visit [Customize the sign-up form]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/customize-sign-up-form" >}}) for the user sign-up form customization guide.